The Best Horror Movies On Netflix Right Now, Ranked

-Sometimes you just want to binge whichever good scary movies Netflix has to watch on a dark, stormy night.
+There’s nothing better than bingeing some good scary movies on Netflix on a dark, stormy night.
 From ghosts to vampires, zombies, and Babadooks, just about every morbid fantasy that your demented mind can conjure has representation.
 We’ve watched the best horror movies on Netflix streaming right now, and here they are, ranked from beastly to blood-curdling.

-Related: The 10 Scariest Shows On Netflix Right Now, Ranked
+Related: The Best Mystery Shows On Netflix Right Now

 1) The Babadook (2014)